medu1122/CAPTONE1/apps/backend/data_info.md

    - `GreenGrow` or `greengrow`
    - Connection: `mongodb://127.0.0.1:27017/GreenGrow`

-**Last Updated:** 2025-01-21 (Added province_agriculture collection for Vietnam map feature with soil types, crop calendars, and articles)
+**Last Updated:** 2025-01-21 (Added complaints and reports collections for admin dashboard, added mute functionality to users, added report tracking to posts, and enhanced indexes for statistics queries)